MicrosoftDocs/sql-docs/docs/big-data-cluster/deployment-high-availability.md

 [!INCLUDE[tsql-appliesto-ssver15-xxxx-xxxx-xxx](../includes/tsql-appliesto-ssver15-xxxx-xxxx-xxx.md)]

-By the nature of deploying SQL Server Big Data Clusters on Kubernetes as containerized applications, and using features like stateful sets and persistent storage, this infrastructure has already built-in health monitoring, failure detection, and failover mechanisms that big data clusters components are leveraging to maintain services health.
-For increased reliability, you can also configure SQL Server master instance or HDFS name node and Spark shared services to be deployed with additional replicas in a high availability configuration.
-Monitoring, failure detection, and automatic failover are managed by big data cluster management service, namely the control service, without user intervention – all from availability group setup, configuring database mirroring endpoints, to adding databases to the availability group or failover and upgrade coordination.
+Because SQL Server Big Data Clusters is on Kubernetes as containerized applications, and uses features like stateful sets and persistent storage, this infrastructure has built-in health monitoring, failure detection, and failover mechanisms that cluster components leverage to maintain service health.
+For increased reliability, you can also configure SQL Server master instance or HDFS name node and Spark shared services to deploy with additional replicas in a high availability configuration.
+Monitoring, failure detection, and automatic failover are managed by a big data cluster management service, namely the control service.
+This service provide without user intervention – all from availability group setup, configuring database mirroring endpoints, to adding databases to the availability group or failover and upgrade coordination.

 Here are some of the capabilities that availability groups enable: